 Once upon a time, most people had just one or two employers during their lives.
 They would find a great company, work with them for decades, and then retire (usually with a nice pension).
 Those days are long gone.
 Employee/employer loyalty is no longer a force in the market.
 To be fair, the reverse is also true, and many employers feel that employees are expendable and easily replaced.
 The result of this situation is an unfortunate stance that often leaves employees disengaged and resistant to training and development.
 After all, if they’re just biding their time until something better comes along, why should they invest the mental and emotional resources in training?

 Ultimately, this comes down to engagement – deeply engaged employees find their positions much more rewarding and are much less likely to jump ship after a better salary or another benefit.
-For employers, the most important thing here is to improve engagement, as deeply engaged employees are better able to see the value of and need for additional training.
+For employers, the most important thing here is to improve engagement.
+As employees that show more engagement are better able to see the value of and need for additional training.
 A knock-on benefit here is that high-quality, effective training can also make employees more engaged and more likely to stay, so it creates a positive feedback loop.

 It’s about Fear of Change